Clinical-Informatics-Collaborative/generatervis/README.md

 ```

 ### ⚙️ Converting a raw `.fastq` file to a processed `.bam` file using a dummy `.sam` format

+To convert a raw `.fastq` file to a processed `.bam` file, define the
+patient ID and specify the number of reads to include in the plot; you
+may also optionally set the read length (default is 8 and must be a
+multiple of 4).
+This will create a dummy `.sam` file.
+The `.sam` file
+will contain the same number of reads as the `.fastq` file, and the
+sequence and quality scores will be identical.

 ``` r
 # Convert a `.fastq` file to a `.bam` file